Ahdut Haavoda (Labor Unity)

 This new party was founded to create an organization benefiting all Hebrew workers in the Land of Israel.
 It included leftist, socialist, humanist, and Jewish ideologies, but not Marxist.
 Its ideology was formulated by Berel Katznelson, one of its leaders.

-The movement included two kinds of communities: the workers in the settlements, and the urban workers called "the lonely ones".
+The movement included two kinds of communities: the workers in the settlements and the urban workers.

 The movement became the largest in the General Workers' Union, Hahistadrut, due to the unity of these two major communities, along with the support of the Kibbutz people.

-In 1930, the party united with Hapoel Hatzair to become the "Party of the Workers of Israel" (Mapai, Mifleget Poalei Eretz Yisrael).
+In 1930, the party merged with Hapoel Hatzair to form the 'Party of the Workers of Israel' (Mapai, Mifleget Poalei Eretz Yisrael), which dominated Israeli politics until the 1960s.

 Source: